 Who Was Emily Dickinson?

-Born on December 10, 1830, in Amherst, Massachusetts, Emily Dickinson left school as a teenager, eventually living a reclusive life on the family homestead.
+Emily Dickinson left school as a teenager, eventually living a reclusive life on the family homestead.
 There, she secretly created bundles of poetry and wrote hundreds of letters.
-Due to a discovery by sister Lavinia, Dickinson's remarkable work was published after her death—on May 15, 1886, in Amherst—and she is now considered one of the towering figures of American literature.
+Due to a discovery by sister Lavinia, Dickinson's remarkable work was published after her death — on May 15, 1886, in Amherst — and she is now considered one of the towering figures of American literature.

 Early Life and Education

-Emily Elizabeth Dickinson was born on December 10, 1830, in Amherst, Massachusetts.
+Dickinson was born on December 10, 1830, in Amherst, Massachusetts.
 Her family had deep roots in New England.
 Her paternal grandfather, Samuel Dickinson, was well known as the founder of Amherst College.
 Her father worked at Amherst and served as a state legislator.
-He married Emily Norcross in 1828 and the couple had three children: William Austin, Lavinia Norcross and middle child Emily.
+He married Emily Norcross in 1828 and the couple had three children: William Austin, Emily and Lavinia Norcross.

 An excellent student, Dickinson was educated at Amherst Academy (now Amherst College) for seven years and then attended Mount Holyoke Female Seminary for a year.
 Though the precise reasons for Dickinson's final departure from the academy in 1848 are unknown; theories offered say that her fragile emotional state may have played a role and/or that her father decided to pull her from the school.
 Dickinson ultimately never joined a particular church or denomination, steadfastly going against the religious norms of the time.